-(1) eventually coincides at every period with the myopic path of signal acquisitions, and
+(1) exactly coincides at every period with the myopic path of signal acquisitions, and

-(2) eventually achieves "total optimality," so that at every large period, the decision-maker will not want to revise his previous signal acquisitions, even if given this opportunity.
+(2) achieves "total optimality," so that at every late period, the decision-maker will not want to revise his previous signal acquisitions even if given this opportunity.